davidbonnet/astravel/README.md

 ## Usage

-The `astravel` module consists the following items described hereafter.
+The `astravel` module consists of the following items described hereafter.

 #### astravel.defaultTraveller